Toronto, Kansas, is a small town in southwest Woodson County on the Verdigris River.

 Long before white men settled the area, this region was utilized by Osage Indians as hunting and camping grounds.

 The first building erected in the area was the district school.
-Several years later, the town was laid out in 1869 by the Toronto Town Company, of which Enoch Reeves was president and Matthew Miller was secretary.
+Several years later, in 1869, the town was laid out by the Toronto Town Company, of which Enoch Reeves was president, and Matthew Miller was secretary.
 Soon after the organization of the town company, the old schoolhouse, which stood on the west line of the townsite, was moved to the public square and enlarged.
-The first new structure built on the townsite was a small frame house by William P. Dennis that was used as both a residence and a store.
+The first new structure built on the townsite was a small frame house by William P. Dennis, used as both a residence and a store.
 That year, Dr. A. H. Mann, a physician, surgeon, and Civil War officer, came to Toronto.
 However, his initial stay was only about 11 months, as he was still on a waiting order list for the military.
 He was ordered to Fort Stevenson, Dakota Territory, in September 1871.

 The second building erected on the townsite was also a store belonging to Seth R. Kellogg.
 Kellogg became the first postmaster when the town gained a post office on June 2, 1870.
 At that time, the post office was on the Humboldt stage mail route.
-Later, Kellogg would be elected as a Representative to the Kansas State Legislature.
+Later, Kellogg would be elected to the Kansas State Legislature as a Representative.

 A hotel was built in 1870 by S.P.
 Miller and operated by various parties until 1882.
 In 1873, Alexander Davis built a combination saw and grist mill.
 In 1877, it was sold to W. S. Lockard and completely refitted.

-In 1875, the first church was built by the Methodists at the cost of $600.
+In 1875, the first church was built by the Methodists at a cost of $600.

 In 1878, Dr. A. H. Mann returned to Toronto after serving several more years as a physician in the Army.
 During that time, he had accompanied George Custer’s command on the Yellowstone and Black Hills expedition in 1873.
 After being ordered to the Grand River Agency in Dakota Territory, he was severely wounded by Indians in May 1874.
 When ordered out on Custer’s fatal expedition to the Little Bighorn in 1875, he telegraphed his resignation and went to Chicago, Illinois, where he practiced his profession for about three years.
 After returning to Kansas, he spent the rest of his life in Toronto.

-In 1881-82, a large and finely designed hotel building began to be built by parties interested in the St. Louis, Fort Scott & Wichita Railway.
+In 1881-82, a large, well-designed hotel building was begun by parties interested in the St. Louis, Fort Scott & Wichita Railway.

-In 1918, oil was found along the Verdigris River, which brought jobs and people to the area.
+In 1918, oil was discovered along the Verdigris River, bringing jobs and people to the area.
 In 1920, Toronto’s population peaked at 829.
-By the late 1920s, the oil was depleted from the area, and the workers moved on.
+By the late 1920s, the oil had been depleted from the area, and the workers moved on.
 Afterward, its population fell each decade.

 The high school closed in the 1970s when the town was consolidated with other districts.